allenai/allennlp-guide/chapters/part2/reading-data.md

 some sort of sampling.

-When `lazy=True` is passed to a dataset reader's constructor, its `read()` method returns a `LazyInstances` object (instead of a list of `Instances`), which is a wrapper and an iterator that calls `_read()` and produces instances when called.
+When `lazy=True` is passed to a dataset reader's constructor, its `read()` method returns a `LazyInstances` object (instead of a list of `Instances`), which is a wrapper around an iterator that internally calls `_read()`.

 <codeblock source="part2/reading-data/dataset_reader_lazy"></codeblock>

+In order for this to work, your `DatasetReader` must do two things.
+First, it must take a `lazy` argument to its constructor, and pass it on to the super class.
+We handle this in our dataset reader by taking `**kwargs` and passing it along (which also future-proofs our code, if AllenNLP ever adds new functionality to the base class).

+Second, the `DatasetReader` must use `yield` statements in `_read` instead of simply returning a list of `Instances`.
+Otherwise, the whole list will be brought into memory at the same time, and using `lazy` will be pointless.
+This is why AllenNLP code typically uses `yield` in a dataset reader—it lets you be flexible about whether you want to lazily load your data.

-# Caching dataset
+# Caching instances

 Reading and preprocessing large datasets can take a very long time. `DatasetReaders` can cache datasets by serializing created instances and writing them to disk.
-The next time the same file is requested the instances are deseriarized from the disk instead of being created from the file.
+The next time the same file is requested the instances are deserialized from the disk instead of being created from the file.

 <codeblock source="part2/reading-data/dataset_reader_cache"></codeblock>

 Instances are serialized by `jsonpickle` by default, although you can override this behavior if you want.
+To do this, either override the `serialize_instance` and `deserialize_instance` methods in your `DatasetReader` (if you one a one-instance-per-line serialization), or the `_instances_to_cache_file` and `_instances_from_cache_file` methods (if you want something that is more efficient to store and read).

+The objects that get stored can be pretty large, so this is often only useful if you have particularly slow preprocessing.

 </exercise>

 <exercise id="3" title="Vocabulary">

-`Vocabulary` is an important component in the AllenNLP, touching on and used by many other abstractions and components.
+`Vocabulary` is an important component in AllenNLP, touching on and used by many other abstractions and components.
 Simply put, `Vocabulary` manages mappings from strings to integer IDs.
 It is created from instances and used for converting textual data (such as tokens and labels) to integer IDs (and eventually to tensors).

 `Vocabulary` manages different mappings using a concept called *namespaces*.
 Each namespace is a distinct mapping from strings to integers, so strings in different namespaces are treated